What Happens During A Routine Heat Pump Maintenance Call?

 - Check and clear the condensate lines: Heat pumps have two sets of condensate drainage lines.
 If either line develops a blockage, the system could back up and flood the home.
 Our technicians inspect both lines very carefully to ensure that there are no blockages or problems with the lines.

 - Clean and lubricate the motors: In addition to making sure that the heating and cooling components of the heat pump are working correctly, our technicians will inspect the mechanical parts of the heat pump.
 They will clean and lubricate the internal mechanical parts to avoid too much stress being placed on these parts causing them to overheat or lock down.

 - Electric systems check – We must also check the electrical system to make sure that there are no problems here that would cause the heat pump to malfunction or shut down.

 - Test airflow: Last but not least, our trained technicians turn the heat pump on and use sensors to ensure that airflow is normal and within the expected range for a unit of that size.

 Expert Heat Pump Installation, Repair and Maintenance in the Chicagoland Area

-24 Heating and Cooling offers emergency heat pump repair in Bridgeview, Oak Lawn, Burbank, Cicero and Palos Hills.
+24 Heating & Cooling offers emergency heat pump repair in Bridgeview, Oak Lawn, Burbank, Cicero and Palos Hills.
 If you need a new heat pump, we have financing available.
 Our fast service guarantees that you will not have to wait long to be comfortable in your home again.